maratbn/LoginRequirePress/loginrequirepress/readme.txt

 == Screenshots ==

-1. LoginRequirePress configuration screen with the table used to specify which posts are to be login-protected.
+1. Login Require Press configuration screen with the table used to specify which posts are to be login-protected.

-2. LoginRequirePress configuration screen with the lists of private, non-private login-protected, and passcode-protected posts.
+2. Login Require Press configuration screen with the lists of private, non-private login-protected, and passcode-protected posts.

-3. LoginRequirePress edit post meta box to enable or disable login protection.
+3. Login Require Press edit post meta box to enable or disable login protection.

 == Changelog ==

 = 1.2.0 =
+* Changed the plugin name from 'LoginRequirePress' to 'Login Require Press'.
 * Indicating posts without names by token [no name #] where # is the post ID number.
 * Shortened the plugin description appearing on the admin dashboard plugins list to just one sentence.